Memset/sftpcloudfs/README.md

 python-keystoneclient (0.3.2+) is required to use auth 2.0 and it can be enabled with *--keystone-auth* option.
 Please check the example configuration file for further details.

+There's large file support with the *split-large-files* configuration token, and the server will split files over the specified size in a `.part` subdirectory.

 License